Today, I’m going to talk about public enemy number 1, plastic; and more specifically, I’ll tell you about their interaction with marine plankton.

 Why are microplastics important?

-The most serious problem with microplastics is that they end up entering the marine food web, either though plankton or though fish, among other organisms.
+The most serious problem with microplastics is that they end up entering the marine food web, either though plankton or through fish, among other organisms.
 This is because these particles are within the size range of plankton or fish prey.
 For example, 60% of the sardines and anchovies we consume in Catalonia (NW Mediterranean) have a piece of plastic incorporated into their digestive tract.
-But don’t suffer, we probably ingest more plastic every time we get into our brand-new car (mostly made of plastic in its interior) than eating 1 Kg of sardines.
+But don’t suffer.
+We probably ingest more plastic every time we get into our brand-new car (mostly made of plastic in its interior) than eating 1 Kg of sardines.
 In fact, we ingest about 5 grams of plastic a week from different origins, which is about the equivalent of a cookie (a plastic one; yummy!).
-The same thing that happens to sardines happens to zooplankton, they sometimes confuse microplastics with prey and ingest them.
+The same thing that happens to sardines happens to zooplankton.
+They sometimes confuse microplastics with prey and ingest them.
 Laboratory experiments show that both copepods and protozoa consume plastics when they are in high concentrations.
 Fortunately, the present concentrations of these particles in the sea are still quite low, so the problem does not seem that serious.
-Yet, if we consider that every year about 8 million tons of plastic enter the sea (i.e. about 500 Eiffel Towers) we can begin to think that in a not so distant future the concentration of microplastics in water can represent a real threat, even for plankton.
+Yet, if we consider that every year about 8 million tons of plastic enter the sea (i.e. about 500 Eiffel Tower) we can think that in a not so distant future the concentration of microplastics in water can represent a real threat, even for plankton.

 Are microplastics harmful?

 Usually, the ingested plastic particles pass through the digestive tracts of the organisms and the thing does not go further than a certain degree of constipation.
-However, some of the products used to produce plastics (plasticizers and other additives) are toxic and, moreover, certain plastics have an affinity for pollutant compounds (such as hydrocarbons) and accumulate them.
-The degree of toxicity of microplastics is being studied in laboratory experiments, but a field approach, with much more precise analytical techniques than current ones, would be needed to properly assess whether we face a real hazard.
+However, some products used to produce plastics (plasticizers and other additives) are toxic and certain plastics have an affinity for pollutant compounds (such as hydrocarbons) and accumulate them.
+Toxicity of microplastics is being studied in laboratory experiments, but a field approach, with much more precise analytical techniques than current ones, would be needed to properly assess whether we face a real hazard.